-The stuffing beads weight down the sock pig so that it can stand better.
+The stuffing beads weigh down the sock pig so that it can stand better.
 It is optional.

 Add some more poly stuffing material before pulling the thread to close the opening.
-This is to prevent the beads from falling out from the small opening.
+The additional poly stuffing is used to prevent the beads from falling out from the small opening.

 Push in the raw edges before fully tighten and close the opening.
 Make 2 more rounds of running stitches at the same place, pull the thread tight to seal the gap better.

 - Massage the stuffed sock to smooth out any lumps.